WestVirgini4/Binance-BTCUSDT-Order-Book/README.md

 You can access the live demo directly without local installation.
 The frontend automatically connects to the deployed backend for real-time data.

+**Note**: If you leave the demo page open for an extended period without activity, the Render backend service may go to sleep.
+When you return or refresh the page, you'll see the deployment process as the backend wakes up and re-establishes the real-time connection to Binance.

 ## Features

 ### Backend Capabilities